csswizardry/csswizardry.github.com/_posts/2013-01-25-mindbemding-getting-your-head-round-bem-syntax.md

     .left-hand{}

 These all make sense, but are somewhat disconnected.
 Take `.female` for example;
-female what? `.hand`; a hand of a clock?
+female what?
+What about `.hand`; a hand of a clock?
 A hand in a game of cards?
 By using BEM we can be more descriptive but also a lot more explicit; we tie concrete links to other elements of our code through naming alone.
 Powerful stuff.

 Taking the previous `.site-search` example again, with ‘regular’ naming: